How to Fix Bad Pool Header Error in Windows 11 (Stop Code 0x00000019)

 In Safe Mode, Windows loads with minimal drivers, which can help identify if a third-party app is the cause.

-If due to this blue screen of death error, Windows restarts frequently at startup or won’t boot normally.
-You need to boot from the Installation media to access the Windows recovery environment, then boot into safe mode.
+If this Blue Screen of Death error causes Windows to restart frequently at startup or prevents it from booting normally, you need to boot from the Installation media to access the Windows Recovery Environment, then boot into safe mode.

 A faulty memory module (RAM) can corrupt memory pools, causing the Bad Pool Header error.
 Let’s first check your computer’s memory for errors using the built-in Windows Memory Diagnostic tool.